Speech & Feeding

 How therapy helps

-This is where the practice’s speech-language pathology foundation does the most work.
+This is where the practice’s training in speech-language pathology, feeding, and myofunctional therapy does the most work.
 We treat the muscular base and the sound together: rest posture and swallow first, then sound-specific articulation built on top, so gains hold outside the therapy room.

 Feeding therapy pairs oral motor skill building with graded, pressure-free exposure to new textures, and parents leave every session with practical strategies for the table at home.